great-pvst/training/README.md

 # Mes Realisations

-Ce dépôt présente quelques projets que j'ai réalisés soit seul soit en groupe, dans un cadre académique, professionnel ou personnel.
+Ce dépôt présente quelques projets que j'ai réalisés, dans un cadre académique ou personnel.
+J'ai commencé à travailler dessus depuis quelques jours  !

 This submission presents some projects that I have carried out either alone or in a group, in an academic, professional or personal context.

-J'ai récemment commencé à traviller dessus donc un peu d'indulgence :) !
-I recently started working on it so a little indulgence :)!
+I recently started working on it !